sepide-moshfeghi/sepide-moshfeghi/README.md

-# 👋 Hi, I'm Sepide-mosfeghi
+# 👋 Hi, I'm Sepide mosfeghi

 I'm a rookie data analyst passionate about turning raw data into actionable insights.
 I'm currently building a portfolio of real-world case studies in business intelligence, digital marketing, and healthcare.